1. Downhill skiing/snowboarding

 Additional Ski/Snowboard Areas: If you’re willing to drive a little further, Okemo Mountain is another option for a bit of alpine fun.
-A little closer in proximity is Mt Ascutney, which is expecting the re-introduction of t-bar lift-service in the 2018/2019 ski season thanks to Ascutney Outdoors.
+A little closer in proximity is Mt Ascutney, which reintroduced t-bar lift-service in the 2018/2019 ski season thanks to Ascutney Outdoors.

 2. Nordic Skiing and Snowshoeing

-The Tubbs Snowshoes & Nordic Adventure Center: For access to a serene winter wonderland with stunning vistas – all within Woodstock’s village, secure a pass at the adventure center in the Woodstock Country Club (Click here for COVID-19 safety guidelines, season updates, pass pricing, equipment rentals, and more).
+The Woodstock Inn & Resort Nordic Center: For access to a serene winter wonderland with stunning vistas – all within Woodstock’s village, secure a pass at the Nordic Center in the Woodstock Country Club (Click here for COVID-19 safety guidelines, season updates, pass pricing, equipment rentals, and more).
 The pass affords 40 km of maintained wooded trails across Mt Peg and Mt Tom.
-A cozy cabin in the woods of Marsh-Billings-Rockefeller National Historical Park is the cherry on top, supplying the perfect spot for a mid-trek break.
+A picturesque cabin in the woods of Marsh-Billings-Rockefeller National Historical Park is the cherry on top, supplying the perfect spot for a mid-trek break.
 The remaining 23 km of trails on Mt Tom are left in their natural state for backcountry skiing and snowshoeing, and are free for general use.

 Additional XC and Snowshoeing Spots: Although Silver Lake Park is closed in the off-season, trails are still accessible for XC skiing and snowshoeing.
 The Ascutney Trails Association is working to provide plenty of winter trail adventure, whether you're traveling by snowshoe or ski!
 Click here for details.
 But wait, there's more!
 Great River Outfitters in Windsor has over 4 miles of groomed trails, available for self-guided hikes from 12 – 5 PM.
 Trail usage fee is $5, rentals are available.

 3. Fat tire biking

 When the snow gets deep and heavy, fat tire biking is a boon for those who can’t wait to get out on two wheels!
-The Tubbs Snowshoes & Nordic Adventure Center’s network of village-adjacent trails mentioned above is available for this high-impact sport (visit the Woodstock Athletic Center for a pass and/or bike rentals).
-Just outside of Woodstock’s village, you’ll find another bounty of options fit for snow-loving bikers, such as the Aqueduct Trails maintained by WAMBA and Ascutney Trails maintained by STAB.
-Other options include rentals from Great River Outfitters in Windsor and Fat Bike Vermont at Alpine Bike Works in Killington, with seasonal access to the Mountain Meadows XC Center.
-Guided tours available by reservation.
+The Woodstock Inn & Resort Nordic Center’s network of village-adjacent trails mentioned above is available for this high-impact sport (bike rentals available).
+Just outside of Woodstock’s village, you’ll find another bounty of options fit for snow-loving bikers, such as the Aqueduct Trails maintained by WAMBA and Ascutney Trails maintained by the Ascutney Trails Association.

 4. Sledding and Tubing

 The Quechee Club: Situated behind the Base Lodge on the 18th fairway of Highland Golf Course, the groomed Quechee Sledding Hill is a picturesque spot for slip-sliding fun that’s free-for-all (may be subject to change due to COVID-19, conditions permitting).